How to Start Growing Microgreens: A Beginner's Guide

 Modular growing: Two 10x10 trays fit perfectly side-by-side in a standard 10x20 tray.
 This lets you grow two different varieties in the same footprint or use one tray for watering while the other grows.

-Extra-thick construction: At 1.8-2.0mm thick, these trays are built to last.
+Extra-thick construction: At 1.8 to 2.0mm thick, these trays are built to last.
 They won't crack, bend, or warp through repeated use.

 Professional quality: Made in the USA from food-safe BPA-free plastic.
 Backed by Bootstrap Farmer's warranty.